ChanduPingili/WTPractice/README.md

 # WTPractice :
-It contains the Web Technologies programs that I have learned from my academics
+It contains the Web Technologies programs that I have learned from my academics.
 # Bootstrap :
 contains a web page designed using bootstrap
 # Registration :